eleanorbucke21/Snappy-Barber/README.md

 CONTACT PAGE

--As a user I would like to see opening and closing times.
+- As a user I would like to see opening and closing times.
--As a user I would like to see where the shop is situated on a map.
+- As a user I would like to see where the shop is situated on a map.
--As a user I would like to enter a competition for free hair cuts.
+- As a user I would like to enter a competition for free hair cuts.

 # Features #
 ## Navigation ##